 And just like that, sweet baby Max is an eight month old!
-It feels like yesterday that I wrote Day in the Life With a Newborn and Day in the Life With a Four Month Old.
-That truly feels like forever ago!
+It feels like yesterday that I wrote Day in the Life With a Newborn, Day in the Life With a Four Month Old, and Day in the Life with an 18 Month Old!

 This stage is definitely my favorite.
 It's a sweet spot of him getting a big personality and little teeth but not yet scooting around.